pestrickland/homepage/content/posts/lockdown-8-weeks.md

 ## Summary

 As I wrote previously, I am surprised at how well I seem to have adapted to this new way of life.
 Time will tell though, and I might eventually get bored with the routine.
-Right now though, thinking about the future, I would like to incorporate at least some amount of remote working into my routine.
+Right now, thinking about the future, I would like to incorporate at least some amount of remote working into my routine.